kmogatas/cse15l-lab-reports/lab-report-4.md

 After running the JUnit tests for both groups.
 Both group's had failed the test because the outputs did not match the expected outputs.

-This was my group's error message when running the JUnit test.
+This was my error message when running the JUnit test.
 ![Image](new2Result.png)
 Our output was `[a.com, a.com((]`.